-Presentation elements are embedded with the business logic.
+- Presentation elements are embedded with the business logic.
 This means that when you want to change the presentation code, you have to be careful not to change the business logic as well.
-In addition, the person editing the presentation code should have some knowledge of Java and not just HTML.

-- Because presentation elements are embedded with the business logic, OracleAS has to recompile the servlet when you change the presentation elements in the servlet. - Another issue when using servlets to generate presentation elements is that you have to use the println method frequently.
+In addition, the person editing the presentation code should have some knowledge of Java and not just HTML. - Because presentation elements are embedded with the business logic, OracleAS has to recompile the servlet when you change the presentation elements in the servlet. - Another issue when using servlets to generate presentation elements is that you have to use the println method frequently.
 This makes the code look less tidy.

 Servlets are a good choice for implementing state machines or controllers.
 State machines or controllers receive requests, make decisions based on parameters in the requests, and redirect the requests to the appropriate JSP for assembling the final display page to return to the clients.
-In the sample application, the controller is a servlet; see Section 4.3, "Controller".
+In the sample application, the controller is a servlet.

-See the Oracle Application Server Containers for J2EE Servlet Developer's Guide for details on servlets.
+See Also: "Controller" on page 4-3 and Oracle Application Server Containers for J2EE Servlet Developer's Guide